MariosVasileiou/EDUV/README.md

 To fix the motors on the side parts (P1 & P3) 4 screws must be screwed on the holes inside the 2 cylinders.

 ![image](https://user-images.githubusercontent.com/52425561/235317876-f23c88f2-22c9-4229-ad01-d5564f05a7b6.png)
-To asseble the vehicle, 16 screws must be screwed into the 16 holes at the top and bottom of the parts P1 and P3 with the part P2 .
+To asseble the vehicle, 16 screws must be screwed into the 16 holes at the top and bottom of the parts P1 and P3 with the part P2.

 ## EDUV Software
 ### RPi Installation
 To install the firmware at Raspberry Pi please follow the instactions at the official webpage https://www.raspberrypi.com/documentation/computers/getting-started.html#setting-up-your-raspberry-pi
+Leave the predifined username and password, otherwise you have to configure them at the EDUV/Website/phpseclib1.0.9/Net/SSH1.php/

 ### Vehicle's software
 All the libraries needed for the code to be excecuted are preinstalled so you just need to copy the folder Python-code in desktop folder.